hari0805/elk_stack/README.md

 This notebook is used to load data  to Elasticsearch in efficient way using cloud api, cloud username and password, and to localhost. this file having three classes.

+# Using Elk_api class

 If you are trying to load data using cloud api, then use Elk_api() class.

 first you need to get api key from elasticsearch by executing these lines of code in dev tools in Kibana.

-# curl to get api details
+curl to get api details

 POST /_security/api_key?pretty
 {